atiyabzafar/atiyabzafar.github.io/Blog/network/NetworkScience101.md

 $$k_{avg}^{in/out}=L/N$$
 For an undireccted graph, the things get a bit more complicated as we over count while taking the sum of the degrees which can be easily derived and left to the reader.}

 That is it from me for today.
-Hopefully next week we will be discussing a special kind of graph.
+Hopefully next time we will be discussing a special kind of graph.
 Planar Graphs!
 And you will be able to play a famous game involving the concept of planarity of graph.